 Ms. Marvel Age Rating for Kids?

-Is Ms. Marvel kid friendly?
-At a runtime of 47 minutes for Episode 1 and 49 minutes for Episode 2, Ms. Marvel series episode length definitely appeals to kids, tweens and teens.
+At a runtime of 38 minutes to 49 minutes per episode, Ms. Marvel series episode length definitely appeals to kids, tweens and teens.
 Especially when they have the remote pause button in their hands.